Posts

 Image

-Some Revisions.
-July 2024.
+NB.
+This reviews is now several years old.
+I will be updating it shortly, being aware that the apps themselves get updated and in some cases my gripes have beem addressed!
 For years I used the excellent 'Viewranger' app for maps and planning trips but this disappeared into the vortex of global capitalism and re-emerged, much changed, as part of Outdooractive, a German company with international aspirations.
 I applied four main criteria in searching for a replacement app.
 Ideally it should: Give you good quality maps, preferably usable offline, Allow me to upload my routes and for you to access them.
 Import my detailed notes on interesting or entertaining places on the routes.
 Have a clear and intuitively usable interface.
 This wasn’t straightforward mostly because my needs will probably be different from yours as a user and my experience is muddied but because I am a paying user of some of the apps and not others.
-None satisfied those criteria.
-Three major issues for me were: They run on a mix of open source mapping crude algorithms and unfiltered user-generated content.
-Fine grained local intelligence is minim
+None satisfied all of those criteria....

 14 : Today and Tomorrow